treetop1500/clients-and-profits-greaser/README.md

 ## To Do
  - Make string comparisons on alert messages lowercase to future proof any changes in case that may occur in updates.
+ - Track down the auto complete problem where job numbers on timesheet entries can double up if you type to fast.
+This may have to do with the CSS fade animation on that control.